Our curriculum intent

 Year 10 students follow the AQA specifications for English Language and Literature.
 This is a GCSE specification where the students are assessed only by examination.

-At the end of the two years, students will sit two examinations for each subject – a total of four.
+At the end of the two years, students will sit examinations for each subject.
 The Literature course includes Shakespeare plays and Nineteenth Century novels by the likes of Jane Austen and Charles Dickens.
 Also studied are either a contemporary novel or play and a wide range of poetry, including the work of the Romantics.
 The texts that we have currently chosen are Shakespeare’s Macbeth, Dickens’ A Christmas Carol and Priestley’s An Inspector Calls.

 In Language, students respond to a variety of fiction and non-fiction texts and are expected to write in different forms, for different purposes and different audiences.
 In the examinations, students will be exposed to unseen material as well as studied texts; they will also be expected to make links across texts.
 The Language GCSE also has a Spoken Language element which encourages students’ communication skills.